 verb - force ink on to (a surface) through a prepared screen of fine material so as to create a picture or pattern

 A technique that uses heat sensitive inks to print onto plastics, card, paper or fabric to achieve a detail that could notherwise be achieved

 If you need to get your business noticed, we can recommend the right treatment for the best result.

 Adding Embroidery to a garment achieves a depth and dimension not available elsewhere as the different colour threads can make your logo shine.
-Any fabric that is sturdy can be embroidered meaning most work wear is perfect for your embroidered logo including polo shirts, work shirts, jackets and work pants.
-Your design is converted by a digitiser and computerised embroidery machines stitch directly onto your work wear.
-We can place a logo on the chest, sleeve and even across the back of shirts.
+Most fabrics can be embroidered meaning most work wear is perfect for your logo including polo shirts, work shirts, jackets and work pants.

 How will your logo look once embroidered?

 Embroidery is made using thread and stitched with needles.
 Many printed logos contain small text.
 Logos with excessive detail often need to be simplified to achieve a consistent, reliable quality.

 We'll do our best to color match as close as possible your design from the embroidery colors available.
 We create a proof to show you exactly how your logo will look once embroidered.